FakhriHamidreza/DesignPatterns/Creational/Builder/ReadMe.md

         The Builder pattern lets you construct products step-by-step.
 You could defer execution of some steps without breaking the final product.
 You can even call steps recursively, which comes in handy when you need to build an object tree.

         A builder doesn’t expose the unfinished product while running construction steps.
 This prevents the client code from fetching an incomplete result.

+        - When you want to make a complex object by specifying only its type and content.
+The built object is constructed from the details of its construction.
+        - When you to decouple the process of building a complex object from the parts that make up the object.
+        - When you want to isolate the code for construction and representation.